mdilli/svsite/docs/layout.rst

 	You can also hard-code ``{% static 'theme_name/logo.png' %}``.
 This behaves differently in case another theme extends this one.

 *
+	For the ``base.html`` template:

-	The ``base.html`` template should not extend anything (it is itself included).
-It should define precisely these placeholders:
+	* It should not extend anything (it is itself included).
+	* It should define precisely these placeholders:
 	::

 		{% placeholder "header" %}